Kraken: Literary influences

+Modern use

 Although fictional and the subject of myth, the legend of the Kraken continues to the present day, with numerous references in film, literature, television, and other popular culture topics.

 Examples include: John Wyndham's novel The Kraken Wakes (1953), the Kraken of Marvel Comics, the 1981 film Clash of the Titans and its 2010 remake of the same name, and the Seattle Kraken professional ice hockey team.
-Krakens also appear in video games such as Sea of Thieves, God of War II and Return of the Obra Dinn.
-The kraken was also featured in two of the Pirates of the Caribbean movies, primarily in the 2006 film, Pirates of the Caribbean: Dead Man's Chest, as the pet of the fearsome Davy Jones, the main antagonist of the film.
-The kraken also makes an appearance in the film's sequel, At World's End.
+Krakens also appear in video games such as Sea of Thieves, God of War II, Return of the Obra Dinn and Dredge.
+The kraken was also featured in two of the Pirates of the Caribbean movies, as the pet of the fearsome Davy Jones in the 2006 film, Pirates of the Caribbean: Dead Man's Chest and appears in the film's sequel, At World's End.
+In George R.R.
+Martin's fantasy novel series, A Song of Ice and Fire and its HBO series adaptations, Game of Thrones and House of the Dragon, the mythical kraken is the sigil of House Greyjoy of the Iron Islands.

+The character of Cthulhu, created by H.P.
+Lovecraft in 1928, also serves as a modern depiction of the kraken, as this giant, squid-like humanoid creature embodies the horror originating with the idea of the mythological serpent, often denoting apocalypse, death, or sin, as well as the more contemporary concept of bodily horror.

+Two features on the surfaces of other celestial objects have been named after the Kraken.
+Kraken Mare, a major sea of liquid ethane and methane, is the largest known body of liquid on Saturn's moon Titan.
+Kraken Catena is a crater chain and possible tectonic fault on Neptune's moon Triton.